FRESHMEMBA/alx-system_engineering-devops/0x02-shell_redirections/README.md

-0-hello_world: Prints "Hello, World? to the standard output.
+0-hello_world: Prints "Hello, World" to the standard output.
-1-confused-smiley: Displays a confused smiley "(Ôo)"